skip to content

 01:05:09 - Dev Agrawal

-I think?
-Yeah, almost.
-Almost everything there still holds.
-I mean, I mean there's been some, like when, when we had that stream last time, there were some kind of like missing parts or some things that weren't fully clear on how they were going to look like in solid version 2.
-But obviously now that we.
-Now that there's been a beta release, a lot of those things have now been clarified in terms of the features
+I think, yeah, almost everything there still holds.
+I mean, when we had that stream last time, there were some missing parts, or some things that weren't fully clear on how they were going to look in Solid version 2.
+But obviously now that there's been a beta release, a lot of those things have now been clarified in terms of the features

 01:05:43 - Anthony Campolo

-and like what you're kind of getting the benefits.
-That's all same say.
+and what you're kind of getting, the benefits.
+That's all the same?

 01:05:48 - Dev Agrawal